This website started as a joke, but being a “broke teacher” isn’t funny.

 YOU DON’T HAVE TO BE BROKE TO BE A TEACHER.
 IN FACT, YOU SHOULDN’T BE.

-It’s all in the approach.
+It’s all in the mindset.
 Change it up a bit, and you’ll leave your inner “broke teacher” behind.

 I promise you, I’m not going to have you fleecing your second graders for lunch money, either.